 Lung cancer is one of the most frequent cancers: it is the second-most-common cancer in men and the third in women and increasing constantly.

 Childhood cancers are different from adult cancers.
 They are much rarer and account for only 1-2% of all cancers.
-Leukemia, tumors of the central nervous system and lymphomas are the main cancers that affect children under the age of 15 – very different from the main adult cancers, which affect the lung, breast, and prostate.
+Leukemia, tumours of the central nervous system and lymphomas are the main cancers that affect children under the age of 15 – very different from the main adult cancers, which affect the lung, breast, and prostate.

 In France, one in eight women will have breast cancer at some point.
 However, in this day and age, there certainly is hope, cancer care in France is second to none, treatment options are improving, and recovery rates are very high.
 Doctors, researchers, healthcare professionals, patients, and donors all work together so that tomorrow, there is a life after cancer for everyone.
 Institute Curie offers you a personalised pathway, with supportive marie curie cancer care for you and your loved ones when going through this difficult phase of your life.

 Born Maria Salomea Skłodowska in Poland in 1867, Marie Curie grew up to become one of the most noteworthy scientists of all time.

 She began her practical scientific training in Warsaw.
 In 1891, aged 24 and followed her older sister Bronisława to study in Paris, where she earned her higher degrees and conducted her subsequent scientific work conducting pioneering research on radioactivity.